roihunter/roi-hunter-easy-woo-commerce-plugin/readme.txt

 After the installation, continue by click to `ROI Hunter Easy` menu item and follow the instructions in our Sign Up wizard.

 == Changelog ==

+= 1.0.0 =
+* feature send FB&ADS events when using ajax
+* fix price value for FB events

 = 0.0.6 =
 * fix cleanup issues